-Engagement with portfolio companies is undertaken throughout this voting process to better understand shareholder proposals put forward and managements' perspectives on how they are managing the risks and opportunities being considered within the proposals with a materiality lens.
+Engagement with portfolio companies is undertaken throughout the voting process to better understand shareholder proposals put forward and management perspectives on how they are managing the risks and opportunities being considered within the proposals.
+Ongoing engagement is also important as change can take time, and so includes communicating votes that differ from the company recommendation and following up on issues raised throughout the year.